Zhitaow/Around/README.md

 # construct the bag-of-word maxtrix using all SMS messages in training set and test set
 msg_bow_train = bow_transformer.transform(msg_train)
 msg_bow_test = bow_transformer.transform(msg_test)
-print("The dimension of bag-of-word matrix for all messages in training set: ", msg_train.shape) print("The dimension of bag-of-word matrix for all messages in test set: ", msg_test.shape)
+print("The dimension of bag-of-word matrix for all messages in training set: ", msg_bow_train.shape) print("The dimension of bag-of-word matrix for all messages in test set: ", msg_bow_test.shape)
 ```

-    The dimension of bag-of-word matrix for all messages in training set:  (4457,)
+    The dimension of bag-of-word matrix for all messages in training set:  (4457, 10089)
-    The dimension of bag-of-word matrix for all messages in test set:  (1115,)
+    The dimension of bag-of-word matrix for all messages in test set:  (1115, 10089)